jetr00/BlueScrape/README.md

     mkdir apis

-    Create the key file: Inside the apis folder, create a file named keys.py (or .env, depending on your script's logic).
+    Create the key file: Inside the apis folder, create a file named apis.env.

     Add your API key: Open the file and add your key in the following format:

     NEWS_API_KEY="your_api_key_here"

-3. Install Dependencies
+### 3. Install Dependencies

-If there is a requirements.txt file, install the necessary libraries:
+There is a requirements.txt file, install the necessary libraries:
 Bash

 pip install -r requirements.txt